Mental health and wellbeing

 • How Crohn's and Colitis can affect your mental health

-You’re more likely to be at risk of experiencing mental health problems at certain times such as:
+You are more likely to experience poorer mental health at certain times such as:

-• when you’re first told you have Crohn’s or Colitis – at diagnosis
+• When you’re first diagnosed with Crohn’s or Colitis

-It can help to be aware of the times when you may be more at risk of changes in your mental wellbeing.
-You can get then get the help and support you need.
+It can help to be aware of the times when you may be at greater risk of changes in your mental health.
+You can then get the help and support you need.

 Body image and self-esteem